 Movie Review: "The Babadook"

-Samuel's poor behavior is a result of Amelia's bad parenting.
-Having never gotten over losing her husband all of those years ago, Amelia has grown to (at times) resent her son, but she does her best to raise him anyway.
-She takes him to school, feeds him, and reads him bedtime stories.
-This is their normal routine, but all of that changes when Samuel finds a new book on their bookshelf: The Babadook.
+Samuel (Noah Wiseman) is a young boy, but he is not exactly normal.
+He is haunted by having never known his father, and his mother Amelia (Essie Davis) never quite recovered from the death of her husband.
+Samuel is strange and does not get along with other kids.
+Having never gotten over losing her husband all of those years ago, Amelia has grown to (at times) resent her son, but she does her best to raise him anyway, but all of that changes when Samuel finds a new book on their bookshelf: The Babadook.

-The Babadook is a scary children's bedtime story that tells of a dark and mysterious monster that stalks it's victims in the night.
+The Babadook is a scary children's bedtime story that tells of a dark and mysterious monster that stalks its victims in the night.
 "A rumbling sound then 3 sharp knocks. ba BA-ba DOOK!
 DOOK!
 DOOK!
 That's how you know that he's around.
 You'll see him if you look.
 Once you let him in, you cannot escape the Babadook."
 Amelia is shocked by the horrific theme of the book, but once she has read the book, they start to hear strange noises.
-They hear a rumbling, then 3 sharp knocks...
+They hear a rumbling, then 3 sharp knocks, and begin to suspect that the monster is more than just the subject of a children’s book.

 The Pros & Cons